niklas-mardby/pink-circle/README.md

 <link rel="stylesheet" href="scss/main.scss">
 ```

-8) Which also means you need a folder scss with a main.scss and a folder ts with an app.ts
+8) Which also means you need a folder scss with a main.scss and a folder ts with an app.ts (all of which are added to folder src)

 9) Now you are set up and you can start the dev server and start working with watch and auto-refresh
 ```